eternaItree/eternaItree.github.io/_posts/2023-11-04-New_Fuzzer_Project.md

   ------------------------------------------------------------------------
 ```

 When we pass arguments to a process on the command line like `ls / -laht`, the Linux OS has to load the `ls` ELF into memory and create its environment.
 In this example, we passed a couple argument values to the process as well `/` and `-laht`.
-The way that the x86_64 passes these arguments to the process is on the stack via
+The way that the x86_64 passes these arguments to the process is on the stack via the argument vector or `argv` for short, which is an array of string pointers.
+The number of arguments is represented by the argument count or `argc`.
+The first member of `argv` is usually the name of the executable that was passed on the command line, so in our example it would be `ls`.